 The Site adjoins the northern edge of the Lamberhurst Farm employment park, located near the builtup area of Yorkletts.
-The existing estate is approx. 2.4ha of B class uses, open space and car parks, having incrementally expanded over many years to accommodate a host of different businesses, the majority of which are highly specialised and require an on-site workforce.
+It's sits on the edge of the Canterbury district boundary, bordering the Swale administrative district.
+The existing estate is approx. 2.4ha of B class uses, a small number of residential dwellings, open space and car parks.
+It has incrementally expanded over many years to accommodate a host of different businesses, the majority of which are highly specialised and require an on-site workforce.
 The existing site is fully occupied with no vacancies, which is a good indicator of further market demand for B-class space in this area.